AMID Logo

 Height - 7'10" = 2.39 meters

-• Sending goods from the USA in cardboard boxes complies with ISPM15 regulations that apply to global cargo transportation.
-You can purchase regular boxes at U-Haul, Walmart, Office Depot, etc. For extra protection, we recommend heavy-duty cardboard moving boxes that are widely available online.
+• Sending goods from the USA in cardboard boxes complies with ISPM 15 regulations that apply to global cargo transportation.
+You can purchase regular boxes at U-Haul, Walmart, Office Depot, etc. For extra protection, we recommend using heavy-duty cardboard moving boxes, which are widely available online.
 Then, you palletize your boxes on certified ISPM15 stamped or plastic pallets.

-Please note that if you self-deliver your cargo packed in loose cardboard boxes at a CFS, then the CFS can properly palletize and shrink-wrap your boxes for shipping from the United States overseas for a fee of $35-50 per pallet, including the cost of a certified pallet provided by the CFS.
+Please note that if you self-deliver your cargo, packed in loose cardboard boxes, to a CFS, the CFS can properly palletize and shrink-wrap your boxes for a fee of $35-$50 per pallet, which includes the cost of a certified pallet provided by the CFS.
 Use the opportunity.
-Typically, with LCL, you may not palletize boxes by yourself.
-Deliver light, easy-to-handle boxes in CFS and leave the palletizing to professionals.
-Besides, loose boxes are much easier to handle; you transfer the responsibility for ISPM15 compliance to the CFS.
-Then, your boxes should not face any problems related to ISPM15 during international transportation from the USA overseas.
+Typically, you may not palletize boxes by yourself.
+Deliver light, easy-to-handle boxes in CFS and let professionals handle the palletizing.
+Additionally, loose boxes are much easier to handle; you transfer the responsibility for ISPM 15 compliance to the CFS.
+Then, your boxes should not encounter any problems related to ISPM15 during global transportation from the USA.

-Watch this short video on YouTube about shipping goods from the USA overseas utilizing Less-than-Container-Load services.
+Watch this short video on YouTube about international shipping goods from the USA overseas utilizing Less-than-Container-Load services.

-No foodstuffs, wine & drugs: Any foodstuffs, including wine and pills, perishable food items, edible animal byproducts, supplements, etc., are subject to detailed regulations.
+No foodstuffs, wineor drugs: Any foodstuffs, including wine and pills, perishable food items, edible animal byproducts, supplements, and other similar items are strictly regulated.
 Violations of these regulations can result in detention, confiscation, or destruction of cargo, fines, and civil or criminal charges.

 Other restricted commodities for exporting from the U.S. overseas: To make it easier, avoid sending items prohibited for export from the U.S. overseas that you see at your local USPS post office.
-Otherwise, it may result in problems at the origin or destination, extra expenses, penalties, or even legal or criminal charges.
-At the time of packing your goods for international transportation, you should not include in your shipment the following:
+Otherwise, it may result in problems at the origin or destination, incur extra expenses, lead to penalties, or even result in legal or criminal charges.
+At the time of packing your goods for international shipping, you should not include in your shipment the following:

 • Perishable food products